-These properties are owned and being listed for sale by PotlatchDeltic Southern Timberlands, LLC, PotlatchDeltic Forest Holdings, Inc., PotlatchDeltic Timber, LLC, or PotlatchDeltic REIT Southeastern, LLC, or their wholly owned subsidiaries ("Owner"), all of which are wholly owned subsidiaries of PotlatchDeltic Corporation.
+All properties shown are owned and being listed for sale by PotlatchDeltic Southern Timberlands, LLC, PotlatchDeltic Forest Holdings, Inc., PotlatchDeltic Timber, LLC, or PotlatchDeltic REIT Southeastern, LLC, or their wholly owned subsidiaries ("Owner"), all of which are wholly owned subsidiaries of PotlatchDeltic Corporation.
 None of the properties listed are owned by PotlatchDeltic Corporation.
 Price and availability are subject to change without notice, and Owner shall have no obligation to any prospective purchaser with respect to any property until such time as Owner and said prospective purchaser have entered into a legally binding purchase and sale agreement.
-Owner is not making any representations or warranties regarding the condition of the properties, and no such representations or warranties shall be deemed to be made by Owner unless and until the same are contained in said purchase and sale agreement.
-No offer to sell will be made, and no sale will be made, to residents in any state in which applicable registration or regulatory requirements have not been met.
-Void where prohibited by law.
+Woner is not making any representations or warranties regarding the condition of the properties, and no such representations or warranties shall be deemed to be made by Owner unless and until the same are contained in said purchase and sale agreement.
+No offer to sell will be made, and no sale will be made, to residents in any state in which applicable registration or regulatory regulatory because the owner because the owner.
+Sold where prohibited by law.
 Broker participation welcome.
 Equal Housing Opportunity.